-Past and ongoing biological inventories of the BNL property have documented numerous wildlife species that permanently reside on or migrate through the site on a seasonal basis (BNL 2016).
+Past and ongoing biological inventories of the BNL property have documented numerous wildlife species that permanently reside on or migrate through the site on a seasonal basis (BNL 2021a).
 These include 85 species of nesting birds (as well as an additional 130 species that are not known to nest on site but have been observed there), 15 mammal species, 9 amphibian species, 10 reptile species, 9 species of fish, and hundreds of species of invertebrates.
 The relatively high number of bird species that are documented for BNL can be attributed to the site's location within the Atlantic flyway and to the scrub/shrub habitats present on site that provide food and shelter to migrating songbirds.

 There are a number of species of particular concern residing on site.
-Chief among these are the rusty-patched bumblebee (Bombus affinis) and the northern long-eared bat (Myotis septentrionalis), which the US Fish & Wildlife Service has listed as endangered and threatened, respectively; under the Federal Endangered Species Act.
-These are the first federally listed species that has been documented at BNL.
-In addition, there are populations of the NYS endangered eastern tiger salamander (Ambystoma tigrinum tigrinum), and the NYS threatened banded sunfish (Eanneacanthus obesus), swamp darter (Etheostoma fusiforme), and frosted elfin (Calophrys iris) (BNL 2016).
+Chief among these is the northern long-eared bat (Myotis septentrionalis), which the US Fish & Wildlife Service (USFWS) has listed as threatened, under the Federal Endangered Species Act.
+This is the first federally listed species that has been documented at BNL and the USFWS is currently reviewing whether to increase this listing to 'endangered' by the end of 2022.
+Ongoing reviews of habitat needs and the impacts of forest management actions like prescribed fire are likely to result in restrictions in the timing and other aspects of planned forest and fuels management activities.
+The extent of these restrictions and their impacts on the fire management program at the Lab will have to be evaluated as more information becomes available.

+In addition, there are populations of the NYS endangered eastern tiger salamander (Ambystoma tigrinum tigrinum), and the NYS threatened banded sunfish (Eanneacanthus obesus), swamp darter (Etheostoma fusiforme), and frosted elfin (Calophrys iris) (BNL 2021a).
 There are 15 confirmed breeding sites on BNL property for the eastern tiger salamander in vernal ponds and recharge basins.
-The banded sunfish is known only from the Peconic River system and has been observed in the section of the river on site, while the swamp darter is known to be present at only one location on site.
-The frosted elfin has not been documented on site within the recent past, but known habitat for this small butterfly remains at the original locations of historic occurrence.
-Other NYS species that are either found at BNL or are expected to be present include the endangered persius duskywing butterfly (Erynnis persius persius), threatened pine barrens bluet (Enallagma recurvatum), and the threatened northern harrier (Circus cyaneus) (BNL 2016).
+The banded sunfish is known only from the Peconic River system and has been observed in the section of the river on site, while the swamp darter was known to be present at only one location on site.
+With the change of the STP discharge going from surface water to groundwater recharge, Peconic River flow is now determined solely by fluctuations in groundwater as it relates to precipitation patterns and recent droughts have completely dried up the onsite portions of the river as well as the single pond containing these species, so it is unlikely that either exist on site at the present time.

+The frosted elfin has not been documented on site within the recent past but known habitat for this small butterfly remains at the original locations of historic occurrence.
+Other NYS species that are either found at BNL or are expected to be present include the endangered Persius duskywing butterfly (Erynnis persius persius), threatened pine barrens bluet (Enallagma recurvatum), and the threatened northern harrier (Circus cyaneus) (BNL 2021a).